-- Review your Oikos Network List and add new people they have met. - Identify any people who you interacted with as an Explorer or Builder who displayed characteristics of a Person of Peace. - Identify three or more people from your Network List with whom you seek to act as a Guide. - Write "Next Step Goals" and share them with your small group. ("I will by when") - Set a time and meet with your accountability partner.
-You may want to go together to meet with any new believers for starting a Foundational Bible Study.
-Evaluate the study time with each other.
+- Review your Oikos Network List and add new people they have met.

+- Identify any people you interacted with as an Explorer or Builder who displayed characteristics of a God-Prepared Person.

+- Share Next Step Goals with your small group. ("I will by when")

+- Connect with your accountability partner.

+You may want to go together to meet

+with any new believers for starting a

+Foundational Bible Study.
+Evaluate the

+study time with each other.

+- Reflect on what to share and celebrate at our next meeting.